cjsgk106/YouandI/README.md

 # YouandI

-This is a all-in-one couple app that enables you and your partner to chat, share memories with photos, and count impoertant events like anniversary.
+This is an Android all-in-one couple app that enables you and your partner to chat, share memories with photos, and count impoertant events like anniversary.

 # Feature